The Need for Speed: Ports

 In 1996, an edition of The Need for Speed, The Need for Speed: Special Edition, was released only on PC CD-ROM, containing MS-DOS and Windows 95 versions.
-It includes two new tracks ("Transtropolis" and "Burnt Sienna") and various enhancements to the game engine.
+It has two new tracks ("Transtropolis" and "Burnt Sienna") and enhancements to the game engine.
 The Windows 95 version supports DirectX 2 and IPX networking.

 The Need for Speed: Special Edition is the only game in the Need for Speed series to support MS-DOS, as subsequent releases only support Windows 9x.

 In June 1995, Atari Corporation struck a deal with EA in order to bring several titles from their catalog (including The Need for Speed) to the Atari Jaguar CD.
 These ports, along with The Need for Speed, went unreleased.